 Why waste your money on items liable to come wrapped in plastic or contain hidden plastic?
 Be original and use an old suitcase, worn pillows and a used bed sheet – it'll even smell of you, which your pet should love.
 There will be plenty more creative ways to make sure that Fido or Felix get a good night's sleep minus the plastic pollution.
 Tweet us with your ideas.

 As much as we love our pets, we don't want to be wearing them around the office or on a night out round town.
-But those rollers that remove pet hair come with plastic-coated sheets that we end up chucking in the bin.
-Thankfully there is an answer: a reusable lint brush.
-You can even get a plastic-free one.
-Apparently a damp cloth also works pretty well – but we haven’t put that to the test.
-How fur will you go to eliminate plastic waste?
-(You'll hopefully aim higher than the standard of humour in this article).
+But those rollers that remove pet hair from clothes come with plastic-coated sheets that we end up chucking in the bin.
+Thankfully there is an alternative way to remove hair from fabrics and furniture - the rubber glove solution.
+Even better than that?
+Reduce the amount of hair your pet sheds by brushing regularly.

 6. Bag yourself a major coup (or coop even)